Your Guide to Portugal Golden Visa Through Real Estate Acquisition

-According to the report of The Global Residence and Citizenship Programs 2017-2018, Portugal’s Golden Visa Programme is the world’s best residence by investment program.
-It is the third consecutive year for Portugal to be announced to have the top residence by investment program across the planet.
+According to the report on The Global Residence and Citizenship Programs, Portugal’s Golden Visa Programme is the world’s best residence by investment program.
 The report uses ten indicators, namely: citizenship requirements, compliance, financial requirements, processing time and quality of processing, quality of life, reputation, taxation, time to citizenship, total costs, and visa-free access.
 From all these indicators, Portugal’s program achieved 79 points out of 100.
-Portuguese residency allows free travel within the Schengen countries and it may lead to Portuguese citizenship after five years of participating in the program.

 Relevant Investment Options of Portugal Golden Visa